tomtkg/tomtkg.github.io/index.md

 <img class="profile-picture" src="myface.jpg">

-## I am an IT company employee and a Ph.D. student.
+## I am an IT company researcher and a Ph.D. student.

 ## Research Interest